Left United Front

-The Left United Front is a coalition of political parties in Kerala, India.
+The Left United Front was a coalition of political parties in Kerala, India.
 The Left United Front was launched in March 2014, by the RMP, the SUCI-C and the MCPI(U).
 According to RMP state chairman T.L.
 Santhosh, the goal of the Left United Front is to fight "[...] against anti-people policies, corruption, communalism and murder politics of the existing fronts".

 The front fielded M. Shajarkhan in the Thiruvananthapuram seat.